 For years, celebrity dog trainer, Cesar Milan has said that a tired dog is a well-behaved dog.
 There is no doubt that he is right about this.
 An exercised dog is also a healthier dog, I think you will agree.
 My only point to you is to get off the couch, get outside, smell the fresh air and go have fun with your dog.

 #7 Stick to the plan, don’t feel bad and I promise you will see the results:

 90% of the problem with overweight pets in the world are due to both you and me.
 Maybe it is due to all of our increased stress in today’s society.
 Maybe it is due to the quality of the foods that we are feeding our dogs.
-Or maybe, just maybe it is because we love them so much and when we give them food, treats or “human food,” we get joy from this process, so we do it more.
-Whatever the reason, if you love your pet, please help them live a healthier and happier life, starting with keeping them in their ideal body weight.
+Or maybe, just maybe it is because we love them so much and when we give them food, treats, or “human food,” we get joy from this process, so we do it more.
+Whatever the reason, if you love your pet, please help them live a healthier and happier life, starting with keeping them at their ideal body weight.

 Thanks for reaching out Steve.
 I totally agree, it still amazes me peoples perceptions and I talk about this all day long.
 Honestly it is really sad at the end of the day!